MaximeRivest/lapipe/README.md

 Pipe.value         # access the wrapped result
 ```

-That’s it!
+That's it!
 No other symbols, no hidden globals.

 ---